thyarcanist/GDDs/README.md

 * __Project Kowloon__ - A Battle-Royale type game pitch where all players must ascended contained inside of a Kowloon-style walled city building and must ascend to the top; minimal guns, only using melee.
 There would have been a gas pushing upwards to keep players progressing.
 * __Project Brimstone__ - A game pitch in video where it's a gameshow based game.
 The only true direct competitors would have been Fall Guys & Dead Rising: Terror Is Reality.
 The player goes through seven-layers of hell in game stages and the audience interaction is by spectators *(via Mixer (at the time) or Twitch)*.
 Each level was one level of hell and the mechanics would match the layer.
 The player is a lost soul, a contestant in Hell.
 Dark humor.
 * __Gnosis Bomb__ - A card/board game hybrid where players play on opposite sides of Light and Dark.
 They must attain enough karmic points to enact a karma bomb or net enough points at the end of the game.
 (WIP)

+## Table of Contents - XML
+I'm using Notepad++, Altova XMLspy and XML Notepad for this.
+* __Gnosis Bomb__ - My data-sets for a digital version of gnosis bomb; including C# components that I can use in the Unity Editor to save and load card data and other information.
+* __OpenAI API -- Narrative Concept Test__ - A very small and in-progress part of a type of storytelling solution for myself; it's simple I'm using a combination of C# and Python to execute the program and Python for fine-tuning the XML files as the main reference point.
+So technically, would be able to generate questions and brainstorm scenarios with the XML files in mind.